 A lot of people mistakenly believe that bodyweight exercises are not all that effective, but the reality is quite different.

-Whether you want to lose weight, get fit, increase your strength, or even build muscle, you can achieve your goals with bodyweight training and with a workout that takes about 30 minutes.
+So, whether you want to lose weight, get fit, increase your strength, or even build muscle mass, you can achieve your fitness goals with bodyweight training and with a workout that takes about 30 minutes.

 - Half squat with an overhead arm reach as you stand up